Backus–Naur form: History

-The idea of describing the structure of language using rewriting rules can be traced back to at least the work of Pāṇini, an ancient Indian Sanskrit grammarian and a revered scholar in Hinduism who lived sometime between the 6th and 4th century BC.
-His notation to describe Sanskrit word structure is equivalent in power to that of Backus and has many similar properties.
+The concept of using rewriting rules to describe language structure traces back to at least Pāṇini, an ancient Indian Sanskrit grammarian who lived sometime between the 6th and 4th centuries BC.
+His notation for describing Sanskrit word structure is equivalent in power to that of BNF and exhibits many similar properties.

-In Western society, grammar was long regarded as a subject for teaching, rather than scientific study; descriptions were informal and targeted at practical usage.
-In the first half of the 20th century, linguists such as Leonard Bloomfield and Zellig Harris started attempts to formalize the description of language, including phrase structure.

-Meanwhile, string rewriting rules as formal logical systems were introduced and studied by mathematicians such as Axel Thue (in 1914), Emil Post (1920s–40s) and Alan Turing (1936).
-Noam Chomsky, teaching linguistics to students of information theory at MIT, combined linguistics and mathematics by taking what is essentially Thue's formalism as the basis for the description of the syntax of natural language.
-He also introduced a clear distinction between generative rules (those of context-free grammars) and transformation rules (1956).
+In Western society, grammar was long regarded as a subject for teaching rather than scientific study; descriptions were informal and targeted at practical usage.
+This perspective shifted in the first half of the 20th century, when linguists such as Leonard Bloomfield and Zellig Harris began attempts to formalize language description, including phrase structure.
+Meanwhile, mathematicians explored related ideas through string rewriting rules as formal logical systems, such as Axel Thue in 1914, Emil Post in the 1920s–40s, and Alan Turing in 1936.
+Noam Chomsky, teaching linguistics to students of information theory at MIT combined linguistics and mathematics, adapting Thue's formalism to describe natural language syntax.
+In 1956, he introduced a clear distinction between generative rules (those of context-free grammars) and transformation rules.